lovelabUCL/dimensionality/README.md

 [![Build Status](https://travis-ci.org/lovelabUCL/dimensionality.svg?branch=master)](https://travis-ci.org/lovelabUCL/dimensionality)

+## Overview
 This is a method implemented in both Matlab and Python to estimate the functional dimensionality of (neural) data, as described in
 **Estimating the functional dimensionality of neural representations** Ahlheim, C. & [Love, B.C.](http://bradlove.org) (2017).
 [Estimating the functional dimensionality of neural representations](https://www.sciencedirect.com/science/article/pii/S1053811918305226).
 Neuroimage, DOI: [10.1016/j.neuroimage.2018.06.015](https://doi.org/10.1016/j.neuroimage.2018.06.015).

 Guidance for the Matlab and Python implementations is provided below.

+## Citation
+Please cite this paper if you use this software (also see [CITATION.cff](https://github.com/lovelabUCL/dimensionality/blob/master/CITATION.cff) and [CITATION.bib](https://github.com/lovelabUCL/dimensionality/blob/master/CITATION.bib) for a BibTeX file):

+- **Estimating the functional dimensionality of neural representations** Ahlheim, C. & [Love, B.C.](http://bradlove.org) (2017).
+[Estimating the functional dimensionality of neural representations](https://www.sciencedirect.com/science/article/pii/S1053811918305226).
+Neuroimage, DOI: [10.1016/j.neuroimage.2018.06.015](https://doi.org/10.1016/j.neuroimage.2018.06.015).

-## MATLAB implementation
+## MATLAB

 Estimate the functional dimensionality in a ROI or a searchlight in MATLAB.